Under your fingertips

 - Warm, Waterlogged, Wavy, Wet, Wide, Wiry, Withered, Woollen, Woven, Wrinkled

 We love the senses at Writers Write.
 We spend a lot of time helping writers perfect showing and not telling on our creative writing course.
-If you want to learn how to write a book, join our Writers Write course in Johannesburg.

 © Amanda Patterson